Falloux Laws

-The new law created an association between Church and state that lasted until the anti-clerical Ferry laws in the early 1880s established free and secular education in the Third Republic.
+The new law created an association between Church and state that lasted until the anti-clerical Jules Ferry laws in the early 1880s established free and secular education in the Third Republic.
 The Falloux laws provided universal primary schooling in France and expanded opportunities for secondary schooling.
 In practice, the curricula in Catholic and state schools were similar.
 Catholic schools were especially useful in schooling for girls, which had long been neglected.

 Main features

 The main objectives of the Falloux Laws was to replace the revolutionary and imperial system, which had placed the whole of the education system under the supervision of the University and of state-trained teachers, who were accused of spreading Republicans and anti-clerical ideas, by a system giving responsibility for education back to the clergy.
 This aim was largely achieved: the Falloux Law created a mixed system, public (and mostly secular) on one hand, and private and Catholic on the other.

 This law allowed the clergy and members of ecclesiastical orders, male and female, to teach without any further qualifications.
 This exemption was extended even to priests who taught in secondary schools, where a university degree was demanded from lay teachers.
 The primary schools were put under the management of the curés.

 The Falloux Law created one academy for each department, decentralising the University and thus strengthening the notables' local influence.
 It reorganised the Superior Council of Education and academic councils, specifically by giving a large number of places to representatives of various religions, above all of Roman Catholicism.
 Eight University members had seats at the Superior Council of Public Instruction, alongside seven religious representatives (including four Catholics), three state counsellors, three members of the Institute, and three members representing "free" (i.e. private) teaching establishments.
 Similarly, bishops were included in the academic councils.

 Primary and secondary education were divided between state establishments, and private establishments, headed by non-profit organisations or religious congregations.
 Supervision of schools was the joint responsibility of the mayor and the priest.
 The law more strictly regulated teacher training colleges (écoles normales) and teachers were provided with a guaranteed minimum wage.
 Any town could transfer its public collège to the Catholic system.
 All schools were inspected by government officials and the state alone had the right to award the baccalauréat.
 The law worked as intended to increase the Catholic role.
 The growth in Catholic schools 1854 to 1867 was 75 percent, as opposed to 34 percent for the secondary school system as a whole.